Wireless power transfer: Post-war developments

+The development of microwave technology during World War II, such as the klystron and magnetron tubes and parabolic antennas, made some radiative (far-field) methods practical for the first time, and the first long-distance wireless power transmission was achieved in the 1960s by William C. Brown.
+In 1964, Brown invented the rectenna which could efficiently convert microwaves to DC power, and in 1964 demonstrated it with the first wireless-powered aircraft, a model helicopter powered by microwaves beamed from the ground.

 Field regions

 Electric and magnetic fields are created by charged particles in matter such as electrons.
 A stationary charge creates an electrostatic field in the space around it.
 A steady current of charges (direct current, DC) creates a static magnetic field around it.
-The above fields contain energy, but cannot carry power because they are static.
+These fields contain energy, but cannot carry power because they are static.
 However time-varying fields can carry power.
 Accelerating electric charges, such as are found in an alternating current (AC) of electrons in a wire, create time-varying electric and magnetic fields in the space around them.
 These fields can exert oscillating forces on the electrons in a receiving "antenna", causing them to move back and forth.
 These represent alternating current which can be used to power a load.

 The oscillating electric and magnetic fields surrounding moving electric charges in an antenna device can be divided into two regions, depending on distance Drange from the antenna.